CosmosOS/Cosmos/Docs/articles/Installation/Running.md

 optical disk can be burned and used to boot physical hardware.

 # Linux/Posix
+### DISCLAIMER: This article assumes that you are using a debian based operating system
 Here you can use a generic run file, you can run it by using `sh run.sh -i <ISO> -m <memory size> -h <hdd image>`.
 It has to be at the root directory of the project